websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

    This generates a file called `elastic-stack-ca.p12`.

-   To generate the certificate authority cert and private key in PEM format:
+   To generate the certificate authority cert and private key in PEM format,

    ```bash
    ./bin/elasticsearch-certutil ca --pem --ca-dn CN=elastic-ca